omanshardt/message-broker/README.md

 **bin/create_users.php**

 Call this script to create users with specific permissions.
-This will create three producer-users of which two are hard-coded in the producer scripts and three consumer-users of which two are hard-coded in the consumer scripts.
+This will create three producer-users of which two are used in the producer scripts and three consumer-users of which two are used in the consumer scripts.
 Consumer- and producer users are only differentiated by their names for better recognition.

 ```bash
 php bin/create_users.php